Your Wealth Plan: 4 Steps to Financial Freedom

 Financial Plan Phase 2: Goal & Risk Analysis

-Once stable, use the 25x Rule (4% withdrawal rate) to determine your target retirement portfolio.
+Use the 25x Rule (4% withdrawal rate) to determine your target retirement amount.

 See my post: Bang for your Bengen: The 4 Percent Rule